Skip to content

 Smule is the standby for mobile karaoke.
 The app has hundreds of thousands of pre-cleared songs paid for under blanket licenses with publishers, so any track you see in the catalog is fair game inside Smule.

-We tried it on an iPhone 14 with the bundled USB-C EarPods, and Smule’s auto pitch correction kicked in within the first two bars without any extra setup.
+On an iPhone with wired EarPods, Smule’s auto pitch correction kicks in within the first couple of bars without any extra setup.

 The trade-off: tracks recorded inside Smule live inside Smule.
 Reposting a Smule recording on YouTube or TikTok can still trigger Content ID because the upstream license stays with Smule’s app, not your account.